mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 ## Introduce collection to MyGC plan

-Now that they've been added, you should import `MyGCCopyContext` and `MyGCProcessEdges` into `global.rs`, which we will be working in for the next few steps.
+Now that they've been added, you should import `MyGCCopyContext` and `MyGCProcessEdges` into `mygc/global.rs`, which we will be working in for the next few steps.

 In `create_worker_local()` in `impl Plan for MyGC`, create an instance of `MyGCCopyContext`.